Florida International University College of Law: FIU World Arbitration and Mediation Review

 The FIU World Arbitration and Mediation Review ("WAMR") was established to provide a contemporary resource for arbitrators and mediators.

 Curriculum

-The FIU College of Law is unique among American law schools in that it requires all students to take a course entitled An Introduction to International and Comparative Law during their first year.
+The FIU College of Law requires all students to take a course entitled An Introduction to International and Comparative Law during their first year.
 Other required first year courses are more typical - Constitutional law, Torts, and Contracts in the first semester, Criminal law, Civil Procedure, and Property in the second, and legal writing classes (called Legal Skills and Values, or simply LSV) throughout.
 However, each of the substantive classes also dedicates a portion of its discussion to international and comparative issues in that area of law.

 Upper level requirements also include an additional course relating to international law, an additional LSV class, a writing seminar, and a course in Professional Responsibility.

 Clinical programs

 The FIU College of Law offers six in-house clinics: